fuzzygroup/wayfarer/docs/routing/routes.md

 # Routes

 Routes are filters for URIs that you're interested in.
 They map certain URIs to instance methods (actions).
 Every route has a rule tree.
 A rule imposes conditions on URIs that they must fulfill in order to get processed.
 Rules can have sub-rules.
+For a rule to match when it has at least one sub-rule, at least one of the sub-rules has to match.

-Routes match in declaration order.
+All routes match in declaration order.

-Roues can be fordidden.
-Forbidden routes are never processed.
+Routes can be fordidden.
+URIs that match forbidden rules are never processed.

 ## Example